moise-mulungu/mixed-react-projects/src/features/real-time-chat/real-time-chat-blog.md

 MM: here is the link with the AI support that i read and helped to create this blog: https://medium.com/quark-works/tips-on-how-to-write-your-first-successful-technical-blog-4cb65e5b4ce4
-DM: anything after the "#" in a URL is not needed
+DM: anything after the "#" in a URL is not needed(cool)

 # Real-Time Chat Application with React and Firebase